Disease killing songbirds throughout the region

 Fish & Wildlife is asking the public to report dead birds on its website.

-“So many people feed birds,” said Skagit Audubon Society member Tim Manns.
+“So many people feed birds,” Skagit Audubon Society member Tim Manns said.
 “And I myself have seen some birds that are ill, siskins in particularly.

 “I have stopped feeding and have taken all my bird feeders down because of this.
 I have had other friends who have contacted me who have seen ill pine siskins.
 This salmonellosis is apparently very contagious, so they can catch it when they congregate at the same place.”